wrideout/snipPy/README.md

 provided here is 512x512 pixels in size.

 ## Basic Usage
-Once run, clipboardManager waits for new text to be copied to the system clipboard.
+Once running, clipboardManager waits for new text to be copied to the system clipboard.
 Once a text snippet is copied, it is displayed in the main window of clipboardManager.
 Up to 30 snippets may be stored.
 Displayed snippets may be re-selected for use by simply clicking on an entry.
 This causes the selected text snippet to be placed at the top of the system clipboard so it may be immediately